ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ## Additional Implementation Details:

+#### WOT Modifications in WPS
+The Work Order Tokens in the WPS are defined with `file_id` as a required field.
+The `file_id` field should be made optional, and a new optional field called `upload_context_id` should be added.

+#### Download Controller WOT Dependency
+The Download Controller Service (DCS) uses WOTs to authenticate download URL requests.
+It maintains a model in a core module that defines the WOT structure.
+Depending on the exact changes to the WOT model in the WPS, the DCS may or may not have to be updated too.

 ### Testing
+# TODO: add more stuff here
 Tests need to cover at least the following items (not exhaustive):
 - Standard endpoint authentication battery
 - Happy path for each endpoint